cosmos/cosmos-sdk/docs/spec/slashing/begin-block.md

 where `evidence.Timestamp` is the timestamp in the block at height `evidence.Height` and `block.Timestamp` is the current block timestamp.

-If valid evidence is included in a block, the validator's staking is reduced by `SLASH_PROPORTION` of what their staking was when the infraction occurred (rather than when the evidence was discovered).
+If valid evidence is included in a block, the validator's stake is reduced by `SLASH_PROPORTION` of what their stake was when the infraction occurred (rather than when the evidence was discovered).
-We want to "follow the staking": the staking which contributed to the infraction should be slashed, even if it has since been redelegated or started unbonding.
+We want to "follow the stake": the stake which contributed to the infraction should be slashed, even if it has since been redelegated or started unbonding.

-We first need to loop through the unbondings and redelegations from the slashed validator and track how much staking has since moved:
+We first need to loop through the unbondings and redelegations from the slashed validator and track how much stake has since moved:

 ```
 slashAmountUnbondings := 0